-June 6, 2005: Steve Jobs reveals that Apple is switching the Mac from PowerPC processors to Intel.
+June 6, 2005: Steve Jobs reveals that Apple will switch the Mac from PowerPC processors to Intel.

-Speaking at that year’s WWDC, Jobs’ revelation reminds us that he is a CEO who can get things done.
-Given Intel’s focus on mobile computing, it also offers a hint at what Apple’s CEO has planned for the second half of his reign.
+Speaking at Apple’s Worldwide Developers Conference, Jobs’ revelation reminds the tech world that he is a leader who can get things done.
+Given Intel’s focus on mobile computing, the move also offers a hint at what Apple’s CEO has planned for the second half of his reign.

 With its massive on-hand cash pile, Apple could easily be mistaken for a bank disguised as a tech firm.
 Modern hedge funds, on the other hand, are increasingly tech firms disguised as banks.

 Which is one reason it kind of makes sense why one of Steve Jobs’ most trusted former lieutenants, ex-Apple exec Jon Rubinstein, has just been announced as the new co-CEO of Bridgewater Associates, the world’s largest hedge fund — with a massive $169 billion in assets.

 That’s an amount that would even make Apple sit up and pay attention!

 For the last 18 years — since Steve Jobs returned to the company in 1997 — most of them have come out of Apple’s Industrial Design studio, a small and secretive group of creatives headed up by celebrated British designer Sir Jony Ive.

 According to authors Brent Schlender and Rick Tetzeli in their new book Becoming Steve Jobs: The Evolution of a Reckless Upstart into a Visionary Leader, Jobs flipped out after former Apple exec Jon Rubinstein decided to join Palm in 2007: never again speaking with a person he had been close to for years.